Telstra Social Media Code – the 3 Rs

 Where it applies

 The Social Media Code applies to any website or application that enables sharing of content or information, or supports social interactions.
-This includes, but isn’t limited to Facebook, Twitter, Instagram, YouTube, Snapchat, Vine, Flickr, Tumblr, Pinterest, LinkedIn, forums, blogs, instant messaging, Yammer, PeerSupport and many more.
+This includes, but isn’t limited to Facebook, Twitter, Instagram, LinkedIn, YouTube, Snapchat, TikTok, Reddit, Tumblr, Pinterest, forums, blogs, instant messaging, Yammer, Cliq, Telstra Exchange and many more.

 The Social Media Code needs to be read together with the External Communication and Social Media Policy.
 It applies to all employees and contractors at Telstra and to any other person notified that the External Communication and Social Media Policy applies to them.